 - the closest surviving family member who is not a parent or sibling.4

 Note that the following people are never eligible to bring NRS 41.085 claims, even if they are named as beneficiaries in the victim’s will:

 - significant others or fiancées,

 - close friends

-Any one person, organization, or company can face a wrongful death lawsuit in Nevada for wrongfully (“tortiously”) causing a person to die.
+Any one person, organization, or company can face an NRS 41.085 lawsuit in Nevada for wrongfully (“tortiously”) causing a person to die.
 Some examples of possible defendants include:

 - a driver who accidentally killed someone on the road while driving recklessly or intoxicated